Saare Bono Latrine Project – Senegal

 Under the direction of the Saare Bono Men’s Group, each compound will be provided with a simple, unlined, ventilated latrine.

 Each compound will be responsible for digging a 1 m x 2 m hole for the latrine as well as bringing rock and dirt to mix with the cement and wooden poles to make a strong cover.
-The village will also be responsible for transportation of the materials from Keur Madiabel to the village.
+The village will also be responsible for the transportation of the materials from Keur Madiabel to the village.
 Villagers will also be required to help with the labor on the day the cement is mixed and poured.

 Each latrine cover is designed to allow relocation to a new pit once the current one becomes full.

 Each compound will be responsible for building a millet stalk or brick fence around its latrine for privacy.